Back Up Your Work Like a Pro: A Cybersecurity Essential for Content Creators

 • LaCie Rugged – Great for travel or rough handling

-• Backblaze – Unlimited backup, set and forget
+• Backblaze – Unlimited backup, great for lots of photos and video.

-• Google Drive / OneDrive / Dropbox – Good for everyday files
+• iCloud/ Google Drive / OneDrive / Dropbox – Good for everyday files

 • iDrive – Affordable, with mobile backup support